ivan-shishkov/37_transcendence_1/README.md

 ```

-After that you can log in to admin interface on [http://localhost:8000/admin/](http://localhost:8000/admin/) and create new users of social network.
+After that you can visit either to main page on [http://localhost:8000/](http://localhost:8000/) or to admin interface on [http://localhost:8000/admin/](http://localhost:8000/admin/).

-All created users will have personal pages available on **http://localhost:8000/users/<user_id>/** (e.g. http://localhost:8000/users/1/).

 # Deploy on Production Server